 Sound Design: 5%

 Not just the notes, but even in the levels themselves.
-If a room belongs to someone, ye damn well better believe it'll reflect that person's personality.
-If an entire level belongs to somebody (and three of them do) I'm gonna build it to reflect their personality, too.
-Fun, huh?
-The aforementioned levels are (or will be, when I finish them) very detailed, because I'm a neat-freak and I put excessive amounts of time into things you probably won't notice if you aren't looking.
+If a room belongs to someone, of course it'll reflect that person's personality.
+If an entire level belongs to somebody (and three of them do) I'm going to build it to reflect their personality, too.
+The aforementioned levels are (or will be, when I finish them) very detailed, because I put excessive amounts of time into things you probably won't notice if you aren't looking.

-Also, I won't be updating this page very often, because the world is cruel to high school students, so trying to upload screenshots every week-or-two would be redundant.
+As a final note, I won't be updating this page very often, because the world is cruel to high school students, but I try to keep the watchers updated on the mod's progress.
 Cheers.